Chewy Gingerbread Cookies

-They've got the best flavor.
-Molasses and warm Christmas spices like ginger, cinnamon, nutmeg, cloves and allspice give these cookies the absolute best flavor.
-It's hard to eat just one cookie hehe!
+They’ve got the best flavor.
+Molasses and warm Christmas spices like ginger, cinnamon, nutmeg, cloves and allspice give these cookies the absolute best gingerbread flavor.

 They’re super chewy.
 They use all brown sugar and egg yolks to keep them extra chewy and give them the best “bite”.